2023 Most Popular Health/Medical Admin Services Associate Degree Schools in Florida

 The colleges and universities below are the most popular for health and medical administrative services majors pursuing a associate degree.

-Our analysis found Ultimate Medical Academy - Clearwater to be the most popular school for health and medical administrative services students who want to pursue a associate degree in Florida.
-UMA Clearwater is a moderately-sized private not-for-profit school located in the city of Clearwater.
+Our 2023 rankings named Ultimate Medical Academy - Clearwater the most popular school in Florida for health and medical administrative services students working on their associate degree.
+UMA Clearwater is a medium-sized private not-for-profit school located in the medium-sized city of Clearwater.

 About 97% of the students majoring in health and medical administrative services at the school are women while 3% are male.